nexushubs/zaml-lang/docs/spec.md

 | `<attribute>`      | `<key>` `=` `<value>`          | `value` should be encoded in URI component format   |
 | `<attribute-list>` | ( `<attribute>` `<space>` ){n} | The comma after the last attribute could be omitted |

-### 3.3 Front Matter
+### 3.3 Metadata

-Front matter is used for defining variables for the whole YAML source, similar to [YAML front matter](https://jekyllrb.com/docs/frontmatter/).
+Metadata is used for defining value for the whole YAML document, also for `BLOCK` tag, similar to [YAML front matter](https://jekyllrb.com/docs/frontmatter/).

 Examples: